MikeBidinger/Python_Functions/file_handling/README.md

 -   Args:

     -   file_path (str): A string representing the file path.
-    -   encoding (str | None, optional): An optional string representing the encoding.
+    -   encoding (str | None, optional): A string representing the encoding.
 Defaults to None.

 -   Returns: